SVadim94/MTGWallpaper/README.md

   -w, --wallpaper       Mac only.
 Set downloaded wallpaper as desktop picture -l LOG_FILE, --log-file LOG_FILE
                         Log file to store verbose output.
-Useful for cron
+Useful for cron -d, --download-pack   Download all wallpapers from specific expansion and/or with specific word in title (specify expansion name and title with -e / -n)
 ```